dandob1/University_Registrar_System/README.md

 ## My Program
 **University_Registrar_System** is a full-stack academic management system simulating a university registrar.
 Enabling end-to-end functionality including applicant acceptance, course registration, grade assignment, and graduation processing.
+A dynamic chatbot is ready for assistance to answer any university related questions users may have.

 ## Important
 Upon running the program make sure to press the reset database button on the login page before trying to login to ensure the database is updated upon opening the program.